longturn/freeciv21/docs/Coding/hacking.rst

-Neither is particularly good for a global map operation such as map wrapping or conversions to or from map indexes. something better is needed.
+Neither is particularly good for a global map operation such as map wrapping or conversions to or from map indexes.
+Something better is needed.

 Native coordinates compress the map into a continuous rectangle.
 The dimensions are defined as :code:`map.xsize x map.ysize`.
 For instance, the above iso-rectangular map is represented in native